Beverly Morriss family papers, 1814-1947

 Acquisition information:

-The Beverly Preston Morriss papers were likely received by the David M. Rubenstein Rare Book Manuscript Library in 1950s.
+The Beverly Preston Morriss papers were acquired by David M. Rubenstein Rare Book and Manuscript Library in 1956, and were initially described in 1957.

 Processing information: